102vosit/task/README.md

 How to start this task

-Plaease this is not required clone to your local machine.
+Please this is not required clone to your local machine.
 It is automatically downloaded for you.
 Please follow next step

 Open TASK.pdf file on browser